sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 Ultimately, the role of testing is to increase your confidence in your code.
 You can never be absolutely certain that your code is bug-free.
 However, testing can increase your confidence.
 Do not think "does your code have defects" as a yes or no question.
-This is because you can never be certain the answer is "No".
+This is because you can never be certain the answer is "no".

 Instead, think of your confidence as a scalar.
 You can never be 100% confident your code as no defects.
 However, you can be *more* confident with more testing.